mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-2.md

 #### For 2-6 players

 Roll up, Roll up.
-Climb aboard the magnificent craft Celestia and take your pawn on a most certainly doomed mission.
+Climb aboard a magnificent craft and take your pawn on a most certainly doomed mission.

 Every player will begin each round in the good ship Celestia.
-A course of nine cities will be plotted, each with its own cardboard tile, and one of the players will be designated Captain of the ship.
+A course of nine cities will be plotted, each with its own oval tile, and one of the players will be designated Captain of the ship.
 The Captain will roll the two dice which will display the type of challenges the ship will face to reach the next city.
 All the other players must decide if the Captain alone has the matching cards in hand to be able to 'Make it so' and reach terra firma (The next city space).
 After potentially quizzing the captain, everyone announces whether they trust the captain and will stay on the ship, or whether they will jump off at the current location for certain Loot.

 ![Celestia game pieces](/img/celestia-02.jpg)